ianhellstrom/rtfd/source/sql/plans.rst

   * the query is not selective, so that a large portion of the rows must be accessed;
   * the cost of a full table scan is the lowest because the table is small, in particular the number of formatted blocks under the high water mark is smaller than ``DB_FILE_MULTIBLOCK_READ_COUNT``;
   * the table has a high degree of parallelism, which makes the optimizer biased towards full table scans;
-  * the query uses the ``/*+ full */`` hint.
+  * the query uses the ``FULL`` hint.

-* In a **table access by rowID**, Oracle looks up each selected row of a heap-organized table based on its rowID, which specifies the data file, the data block within that file, and the location of the row within that block.
+* In a **table access by ROWID**, Oracle looks up each selected row of a heap-organized table based on its ROWID, which specifies the data file, the data block within that file, and the location of the row within that block.
-  The rowID is obtained either from the ``WHERE`` clause predicate or through an index scan.
+  The ROWID is obtained either from the ``WHERE`` clause predicate or through an index scan.
-  If the execution plan shows a line ``TABLE ACCESS BY INDEX ROWID BATCHED`` it means that Oracle retrieves a bunch of rowIDs from the index and then tries to access rows in block order to reduce the number of times each block needs to be accessed.
+  If the execution plan shows a line ``TABLE ACCESS BY INDEX ROWID BATCHED`` it means that Oracle retrieves a bunch of ROWIDs from the index and then tries to access rows in block order to reduce the number of times each block needs to be accessed.

 * The ``SAMPLE`` and ``SAMPLE_BLOCK`` clauses (with a sample percentage below 100%) cause a **sample table scan**, which fetches a random sample of data from a heap-organized table.
   Note that block sampling is only possible during full table scans or index fast scans.